Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 of XML OCAF persistence, which is the optional component provided on top of Open CASCADE Technology.

 The Light DOM (LDOM) package contains classes maintaining a data structure whose main principles conform to W3C DOM Level 1 Recommendations.
 The purpose of these classes as required by XML OCAF persistence schema is to:
 * Maintain a tree structure of objects in memory representing the XML document.
-The root of the structure is an object of the LDOM_Document type.
-This object contains all the data corresponding to a given XML document and contains one object of the LDOM_Element type named "document element".
-The document element contains other LDOM_Element objects forming a tree.
-Other types of nodes (LDOM_Attr, LDOM_Text, LDOM_Comment, LDOM_CDATASection) represent the corresponding XML types and serve as branches of the tree of elements.
+The root of the structure is an object of the *LDOM_Document* type.
+This object contains all the data corresponding to a given XML document and contains one object of the *LDOM_Element* type named "document element".
+The document element contains other *LDOM_Element* objects forming a tree.
+Other types of nodes: *LDOM_Attr, LDOM_Text, LDOM_Comment* and *LDOM_CDATASection* - represent the corresponding XML types and serve as branches of the tree of elements.
-* Provide class LDOM_Parser to read XML files and convert them to LDOM_Document objects.
+* Provide class *LDOM_Parser* to read XML files and convert them to *LDOM_Document* objects.
-* Provide class LDOM_XmlWriter to convert LDOM_Document to a character stream in XML format and store it in file.
+* Provide class *LDOM_XmlWriter* to convert *LDOM_Document* to a character stream in XML format and store it in file.

 This package covers the functionality provided by numerous products known as "DOM parsers".
 Unlike most of them, LDOM was specifically developed to meet the following requirements:
 * To minimize the virtual memory allocated by DOM data structures.
 In average, the amount of memory of LDOM is the same as the XML file size (UTF-8).
 * To minimize the time required for parsing and formatting XML, as well as for access to DOM data structures.

 Both these requirements are important when XML files are processed by applications if these files are relatively large (occupying megabytes and even hundreds of megabytes).
 To meet the requirements, some limitations were imposed on the DOM Level 1 specification; these limitations are insignificant in applications like OCAF.
 Some of these limitations can be overridden in the course of future developments.
 The main limitations are:
 * No Unicode support as well as various other encodings; only ASCII strings are used in DOM/XML.
-Note: There is a data type TCollection_ExtendedString for wide character data.
-This type is supported by LDOM_String as a sequence of numbers.
+Note: There is a data type *TCollection_ExtendedString* for wide character data.
+This type is supported by *LDOM_String* as a sequence of numbers.
-* Some superfluous methods are deleted: getPreviousSibling, getParentNode, etc.
+* Some superfluous methods are deleted: *getPreviousSibling, getParentNode,* etc.
 * No resolution of XML Entities of any kind
 * No support for DTD: the parser just checks for observance of general XML rules and never validates documents.
-* Only 5 available types of DOM nodes: LDOM_Element, LDOM_Attr, LDOM_Text, LDOM_Comment, LDOM_CDATASection.
+* Only 5 available types of DOM nodes: *LDOM_Element, LDOM_Attr, LDOM_Text, LDOM_Comment* and *LDOM_CDATASection*.
 * No support of Namespaces; prefixed names are used instead of qualified names.
-* No support of the interface DOMException (no exception when attempting to remove a non-existing node).
+* No support of the interface *DOMException* (no exception when attempting to remove a non-existing node).

 LDOM is dependent on Kernel OCCT classes only.
 Therefore, it can be used outside OCAF persistence in various algorithms where DOM/XML support may be required.

 @subsection occt_ocaf_9_1 Document Drivers

-The drivers for document storage and retrieval  manage  conversion between a transient OCAF Document in memory and its persistent reflection in a container (disk, memory, network ...).
+The drivers for document storage and retrieval  manage  conversion between a transient OCAF Document in memory and its persistent reflection in a container (disk, memory, network).
 For XML Persistence, they are defined in the package XmlDrivers.

 The main methods (entry points) of these drivers are:
 * *Write()* - for a storage driver;